- ≪장애인인식개선신문≫ NASA, 제30회 인간탐사로버 챌린지 우승자 발표

 Students from Universidad Católica Boliviana prepare to navigate the 2024 Human Exploration Rover Challenge course at the U.S. Space & Rocket Center in Huntsville, Alabama, near NASA’s Marshall Space Flight Center.
 Credit: NASA/Taylor Goodwin

 NASA announced the winners of the 30th annual Human Exploration Rover Challenge (HERC) on April 22.
-Parish Episcopal School in Dallas took first place in the high school division, while the University of Alabama in Huntsville captured the collegiate title.
+Parish Episcopal School in Dallas took first place in the high school division, and the University of Alabama in Huntsville captured the college title.

-The annual engineering competition, one of NASA’s longest-running challenges, held its final event at the U.S. Space & Rocket Center in Huntsville, Alabama, near NASA’s Marshall Space Flight Center, on April 19-20.
+One of NASA's longest-running challenges, the annual engineering competition held its final event April 19-20 at the U.S. Space & Rocket Center in Huntsville, Alabama, near NASA's Marshall Space Flight Center.

 High School Division